Joe Gordon

-Joseph Lowell Gordon (February 18, 1915 – April 14, 1978), nicknamed "Flash" in reference to the comic-book character Flash Gordon, was an American second baseman, coach and manager in Major League Baseball who played for the New York Yankees and Cleveland Indians from 1938 to 1950.
-He was inducted into the Baseball Hall of Fame in 2009.
+Joseph Lowell Gordon (February 18, 1915 – April 14, 1978), nicknamed "Flash", in reference to the comic-book character Flash Gordon, was an American second baseman, coach and manager in Major League Baseball who played for the New York Yankees and Cleveland Indians from 1938 to 1950.
+He was posthumously inducted into the Baseball Hall of Fame in 2009.

+As a rookie second baseman in 1938, Gordon set a new record for home runs in a season for a second baseman with 25.
 Gordon was the outstanding player at his position during the 1940s, winning the 1942 American League MVP Award and being named to The Sporting News Major League All-Star Team in nine of his eleven seasons.
 Known for his acrobatic defense, he led the AL in assists four times and in double plays three times.
-He was the first AL second baseman to hit 20 home runs in a season, doing so seven times, is second all-time for career home runs at second base (246) behind Robinson Canó, and he held the single-season record until 2001.
+He was the first AL second baseman to hit 20 home runs in a season, doing so seven times, with his peak being 32 in 1948.
+His single season record of home runs at the position was a record until 2001.
+His 253 home runs were second all-time among players primarily playing the position of second base when he retired, and only seven players have passed him since.
 He played a major role on the 1948 champion Indians, leading the team in homers and runs batted in.
-He ranked sixth in major league history in double plays (1,160) upon retiring, and was sixth in AL history in games (1,519), putouts (3,600), assists (4,706) and total chances (8,566) and seventh in fielding percentage (.970).
+He ranked sixth in major league history in double plays (1,160) upon retiring and was sixth in AL history in games (1,519), putouts (3,600), assists (4,706) and total chances (8,566) and seventh in fielding percentage (.970).

 Early life

-Joe Gordon was born in Los Angeles, on February 18, 1915, to Benjamin Lowell Gordon (1875–1946) and Lulu Pearl Evans (1893–1984).
+Gordon was born in Los Angeles, on February 18, 1915, to Benjamin Lowell Gordon (1875–1946) and Lulu Pearl Evans (1893–1984).
 The family moved to Oregon, where he attended Jefferson High School.
 After graduation, Gordon attended the University of Oregon, where he also competed as a halfback on the football team as well as in gymnastics, soccer and the long jump.
 Not limiting himself to sports, he also played the violin in the college orchestra.
 Playing on the Ducks baseball team during the 1934 and 1935 seasons, Gordon helped lead the team to a combined record of 30-14 – winning the Pacific Coast Conference's Northern Division both years.
 Gordon hit .358 while at Oregon which ranks him tied for fourth in team history.
 While in college, Gordon was a member of the Sigma Chi fraternity.